mousepawmedia/devdocs/network/source/tools/graphics.rst

 * Official Website: `<https://birdfont.org/>`_
 * Tutorials: `<https://birdfont.org/doku/doku.php/tutorials>`_

-Blender (v2.79)
+Blender (v2.82 or later)
 =====================================

 **Blender** is the leading open source 3D modeling studio, and is used by professionals and hobbyists alike.

-The latest version of Blender can always be installed from a PPA on Ubuntu.
+It can be installed in one of several ways (select ONE):

+It's available from the main repositories on Debian-based systems:

 ..  code-block:: bash

-    $ sudo add-apt-repository ppa:thomas-schiex/blender
     $ sudo apt install blender

+It's available via Snapcraft:

+..  code-block:: bash

+    $ sudo snap install blender

+Or, install via Flatpak from Flathub:

+..  code-block:: bash

+    $ flatpak install flathub org.blender.Blender

 * Official Website: `<https://www.blender.org/>`_
 * Documentation: `<https://docs.blender.org/manual/en/dev/>`_
 * Tutorials: `<https://www.blender.org/support/tutorials/>`_

-Darktable (v2.4)
+Darktable (v3.0 or later)
 =====================================

 **Darktable** is a RAW photo processor, generally considered on-par with Adobe Lightroom®.
 It gives you an extensive set of professional photography editing tools.

+It can be installed in one of several ways (select ONE):

-The latest version of Darkroom is available from the official PPA on Ubuntu.
+It's available from the main repositories on Debian-based systems:

 ..  code-block:: bash

-    $ sudo add-apt-repository ppa:pmjdebruijn/darktable-release
     $ sudo apt install darktable

+It's available via Snapcraft:

+..  code-block:: bash

+    $ sudo snap install darktable

+Or, install via Flatpak from Flathub:

+..  code-block:: bash

+    $ flatpak install flathub org.darktable.Darktable

 * Official Website: `<https://www.darktable.org/>`_
 * Official Documentation: `<https://www.darktable.org/usermanual/en/>`_
 * Tutorials: `<https://www.youtube.com/playlist?list=PLmvlUro_Up1NBX7VK8UUuyWo1B468zEA0>`_

-GIMP (v2.10)
+GIMP (v2.10 or later)
 =====================================

 The GNU Image Manipulation Program, or **GIMP**, is a feature-rich graphics editing tool, largely analogous to Adobe Photoshop®.

+It can be installed in one of several ways (select ONE):

+It's available from the main repositories on Debian-based systems:

 ..  code-block:: bash

-    $ sudo apt remove gimp
-    $ sudo add-apt-repository ppa:otto-kesselgulasch/gimp
     $ sudo apt install gimp

+It's available via Snapcraft:

+..  code-block:: bash

+    $ sudo snap install gimp

+Or, install via Flatpak from Flathub:

+..  code-block:: bash

+    $ flatpak install flathub org.gimp.GIMP

 Upon first launch, you may notice that GIMP has three windows, like the classic Adobe Photoshop®.
 We **strongly** recommend switching to single-window